-You might be skeptical, but it really can work, and it does become easier with practice.
+You might be sceptical, but it really can work, and it does become more comfortable with practice.

 4. Avoid the Four Horseman of the Apocalypse

 John Gottman, the legendary relationship researcher, claims that he can successfully predict with a 91% accuracy which couples will get divorced in the future after observing them for only five minutes.
-He says that if you are wanting to avoid a later break-up (the apocalypse), it is essential to avoid the following four things (the four horseman) that can significantly erode the goodwill of a relationship over time.
+He says that if you want to avoid a later break-up (the apocalypse), it is essential to prevent the following four things (the four horsemen) that can significantly erode the goodwill of a relationship over time.
 These are:

-- Criticism: Whilst it is important to be able to make a complaint about a certain behaviour in a relationship (e.g. “you left the toilet seat up again”), a criticism about who the person is will never be helpful (e.g. “you’re such a slob!”).
+- Criticism: While it is essential to be able to make a complaint about a specific behaviour in a relationship (e.g. “you left the toilet seat up again”), a criticism about who the person is will never be helpful (e.g. “you’re such a slob!”).

 - Contempt: This includes anything that communicates disgust, resentment or looking down upon the other.
 This may be spoken through hostile humour such as sarcasm, cynicism or name-calling, or displayed through behaviours such as eye rolling, sneering or mocking laughter with the head tilted back.
 Building a culture of mutual respect and appreciation is the antidote to this.

 - Defensiveness: This is usually in response to criticisms or contempt, and each partner then feels that they are right and the other is wrong and the argument becomes about who is going to win.
 When each partner is trying to win an argument and blame the other, it is the relationship that suffers in the end.
 It’s much better to take responsibility for your part, and then work towards what will be best for both of you going forward.